 In insulators, the method of Marzari and Vanderbilt [Phys.
-Rev. B 56, 12847 (1997)] can be used to generate maximally localized Wannier functions whose centers are related to the electronic polarization.
+Rev. B 56, 12 847 (1997)] can be used to generate maximally localized Wannier functions whose centers are related to the electronic polarization.
 In the case of layered insulators, this approach can be adapted to provide a natural definition of the local polarization associated with each layer, based on the locations of the nuclear charges and one-dimensional Wannier centers comprising each layer.
-To illustrate the robustness and power of this approach, we present sample calculations of layer polarizations of perovskite superlattices, including changes in layer polarizations induced by sublattice displacements (i.e., layer-decomposed Born effective charges).
-The new method provides a powerful tool for analyzing local dielectric properties in complex layered oxide systems.
+Here, we use this approach to compute and analyze layer polarizations of ferroelectric perovskite superlattices, including changes in layer polarizations induced by sublattice displacements (i.e., layer-decomposed Born effective charges) and local symmetry breaking at the interfaces.
+The method provides a powerful tool for analyzing the polarization-related properties of complex layered oxide systems.